 Removable external drives expand your options for storing and accessing information.
-A USB drive can be added by connecting the drive to a USB port on the computer or on an optional docking device or optional expansion product.
+A USB drive can be added by connecting the drive to a USB port on the computer or on an optional expansion product.

 USB drives include the following types: